6 Common Credit Card Terms and What They Mean

 Unless you’re a financial wizard, the world of credit cards can often be confusing.
 Here at Levo, we get questions all the time surrounding common credit card terms and what they mean.
 We understand the challenges our members face, so we’ve provided definitions for a few key credit card terms in an attempt to demystify the process.

 Read on for definitions to key credit card terms.

 Annual Percentage Rate (APR)

 “Annual Percentage Rate” may sound like a complicated phrase, but, put in terms of credit cards, it is simply the interest rate of the card.
 If you successfully pay off your ending balance each month by the due date, then the APR of your card shouldn’t have an impact on your spending.
 If you maintain a balance, APR is simply the percentage of interest you will have to pay on the remaining balance at the end of a billing cycle.

 Balance transfers tend to confuse a lot of credit card customers.
 Transferring your balance is the act of moving the balance you’ve accumulated on one card to a different card, often with a lower rate.
 This helps you save money on interest payments.

 In fact, for a limited-time only we’re offering a 0% balance transfer with an introductory rate thru Oct.
-31, 2019—check out the details here.
+31, 2019.